CARA undertakes research to inform our practice & leverages practice to inform research and policy in all of our work.

 CARA uses this research to inform, revise, and shape our practice-based work, in four areas:

-- Implementing best practices in our direct service programs in New York City;
+- Implementing best practices in our direct service programs;

 - Providing knowledge and resources to our partner organizations in the access and success community;

-- Supporting our work with the New York City Department of Education and the City University of New York;
+- Supporting our work with New York City Public Schools and the City University of New York;

 - Training other organizations across the country to use our models.

 We also publish our findings in a range of formats, with the goal of reaching diverse audiences.
-These include policy reports shared through our own platform, writing in academic journals, blog posts on the websites of organizations engaged with national policy, and op-eds in popular news sources.
+These include policy reports, academic journal articles, blog posts on the websites of organizations engaged with policy, and op-eds in popular news sources.